Amitie10g/docker-kali/README.md

 ```

 ## Caveats
-* This is a work in progress; everything will work seamlessly.
+* This is a work in progress; not everything will work seamlessly.
 At least, **Metasploit** worked during my tests.
-* Remote connections via XRDP/VNC make unable to run graphical programs that needs **superuser** using **polkit**; please see [this thread](https://askubuntu.com/questions/1174742/not-authorized-to-perform-operation-polkit-authority-not-available) at AskUbuntu.
+* Remote connections via XRDP/VNC make unable to run graphical programs that needs **superuser** using **polkit** due settings; please see [this thread](https://askubuntu.com/questions/1174742/not-authorized-to-perform-operation-polkit-authority-not-available) at AskUbuntu.
 You're still able to run console programs using **sudo**.

+## FAQ
+* Q: Why you created this project<br>
+  A: I'm preparing for diploma in cybersecurity, and as my hobby is create Docker containers, I created this as part of my tasks.
+As this will be useful for everyone, I'be compromised to maintain this project.

+* Q: Why s6-overlay<br>
+  A: Because this eases the process of bringing required services for tools (eg. Postgres for Metasploit).

+* Q: Why XRDP instead o VNC?<br>
+  A: a) most of the users uses Windows, and the Remote Desktop client is integrated, and runs seamlessly; and b) performance.

 ## Licensing